Stadzior/UnitTestingExamplesCore/README.md

 or

-- install your favourite IDE
+- install your favorite IDE
 - install MSSQL server instance and configure it to match the connection string from **Startup.cs**
 - go into the project directory with your favorite cmd line and use `update-database` to run the migrations
 - configure server for the web app